Ununderstanding

 – Edward St. Aubyn

 My dog and I walk every day.
-When she catches a scent, everything else disappears.
-Seventy five pounds of maniacal focus, circling and pawing and rolling.
+When she smells something interesting, everything else disappears.
+Seventy five pounds of maniacal focus circling and pawing and rolling.
 She drops her chest low to the ground expecting the tug of her leash.
-She knows this drives me insane.
-She also knows that my will to keep walking is weaker than her will to keep smelling.
+She knows this drives me crazy.
+But she also knows that my will to keep walking is weaker than her will to keep smelling.
 As she circles and paws and rolls, I wait.
 This is our stilted, arhythmic waltz.

-To my family of veterinarians, she has a storied history of eating debris.
-I like to check and make sure there are no obvious hazards while she’s rooting around in something.
+She loves eating debris of all kinds.
+I usually check to make sure there are no obvious hazards while she’s rooting around in something.
 One winter morning I recall a special kind of frustration welling up.
 The wind and the cold had leeched out my good nature.
 She was smelling what seemed like nothing at all.
 I got close and mumbled “what could you possibly be smelling?” over hard, bare earth.
 She glanced up, assessing how much patience I had left, and returned to her work.
 Walking home, between sharp breaths, I felt stupid.
 If she could talk, in that moment she would have said: “How could I know until I smell it?”

 The productivity metrics surprised me less than the cognitive disconnect in perceived productivity.
 I suspect that these findings are a symptom of something deeper shifting under foot.
 AI tools bring promises of faster code gen, faster fact finding, and deeper engagement with dozens of sources that you wouldn’t have had time to read.
 In short, a more streamlined, productive information apparatus.
-But what we lose in this shift towards higher throughput is our ability to confront uncertainty.
-We are trading off the difficulty of being totally lost for something shallower; for the answer key.
-And I think that we are becoming increasingly blind to this transaction.
-This raises a simple question: what happens when we outsource uncertainty?
+But in this move towards higher throughput I think that we are ceding confrontation with uncertainty.
+We trade off the difficulty of being totally lost for something shallower.
+In this motion, I think that we lose something vital.
+So what is it that happens when we outsource uncertainty?

 I’m an AI optimist.
 This generation of tools is a step change in the leverage I get learning and exploring topics I know and topics I don’t.
 Most of my usage follows two patterns: educational dialogue, “Help me understand this mathematical notation” and research synthesis, “Produce a report on the following topic”.
 It’s run of the mill stuff, but the latitude feels remarkable.
 Yesterday I cared about tornadoes, today lobsters.
 There is virtually no area of the map that feels unseeable, and the avenues of creativity that that opens up stretch out in every direction.
 At any moment, I have a digital mediator ready to contort into the shape of whatever answer I need, granting carte blanche permission to be privately stupid about any subject.
 This is the stuff of fantasy.

-Here’s what I’ve noticed though.
-I’ve spent hours discussing this essay with Claude.
+I’ve spent lots of time discussing this essay with Claude.
 Reflecting on this creates an obvious tension.
 What is there left to say about what we lose when we use AI tools to think while using an AI tool to help me think.
 The computers won, and perhaps I am not so smart after all.
-But for every moment of inspiration, every moment of genuine creative ignition that I’ve had, there are dead end chats and deep research reports collecting dust.
+But for every moment of genuine creative ignition that I’ve had, there are heaps of dead end chats and deep research reports collecting dust.
 All my lazy attempts to learn about something that turned out to be a fleeting interest have failed.
-Using language models to engage with a topic can feel productive, but I don’t feel ownership over a deep research report that I skimmed and clicked a couple references.
-The code generated for a quick automation is valuable because it saves me a few minutes, not because it deepens my understanding of the language it was written in.
-The hard work is still hard, and when I cede all of the collection and cross-checking and verifying, I’m left with something that feels alien and hollow in comparison.
+Using language models to engage with a topic can feel productive, but I don’t feel ownership over a deep research report where I skimmed and clicked a couple references.
+The code generated for a quick automation is valuable because it saves me a few minutes, not because it deepens my understanding of the language itself.
+The hard work is still hard, and when I cede the collection and cross-checking and verifying, I’m left with something that feels alien and hollow in comparison.

 A finite game is played for the purpose of winning, an infinite game for the purpose of continuing the play.